How to Avoid Stamp Duty on a Second Home

 In some circumstances, it’s possible to claim back the stamp duty you paid.
 For example, If you sell your main home within three years of buying your second property, you can claim back the additional 3% stamp duty surcharge that applied to the second home.
 This usually applies to people who struggled to sell their first residence or needed to relocate quickly.

 To claim back stamp duty, you can apply online and you don’t always need a solicitor or accountant.
-Usually HMRC will process the refund within 15 working days from receiving all the information it requires, this unusually includes property details, the SDLT transaction reference, details of the property you have sold and the amount you are asking to be repaid.
+Usually HMRC will process the refund within 15 working days from receiving all the information it requires.
+This unusually includes property details, the SDLT transaction reference, details of the property, and the amount you are asking for as repayment.

 What about Joint Ownership on a Second Home?